 Do you know where is Montagnanga?
 Montagnana is a comune and town located in the Veneto region of Northern Italy and is situated in the province of Padova.
 The town is located close to the most faous vities of Veneto region: Venice andPadova.
 Montagnana covers an area of over 45 sq km and has a population of close to 9500.

 Montagnana is a medieval walled city and its fortifications and walls are still well preserved.
-In fact it is said that the medieval walls of Montagnana are one of the most well preserved in Europe.
-Montagnana was also the birth place of two of the most famous opera tenors from the 20th century: Giovanni Martinelli and Aureliano Pertile were both born in Montagnana in 1885.
+In fact it seems that the medieval walls of Montagnana are one of the most well preserved in Europe.
+Montagnana was also the birth place of two of the most famous opera tenors from the 20th century: Giovanni Martinelli and Aureliano Pertile.
+They were both born in Montagnana in 1885.

 Attractions in Montagnana

 The Town Walls

 The medieval walls of the town in Montagnana are the most interesting to explore.
 These walls have been standing in the town for centuries, moreover, they are famous for being the best preserved medieval walls in Europe.
 Except for a few spots where the walls suffered for damages, most parts are still intact and the façade is still the original one.